 A key aspect of the Prenda model is the student in the center of the model.
 School doesn’t “happen to you” here; learners take ownership for their education.
 Instead of a traditional teacher, adults in our model are learning guides.

 Prenda’s model is broken out into three modes of learning: Conquer, Collaborate, and Create.

 In conquer mode, students work through video content, tutorials, and problem sets on their computer.
 Learning playlists are aligned with state learning standards and adaptable to the individual student.
 The student determines the pace through personal learning goals and mastery of the subject matter.
 Instead of letter grades, assessment is implicitly happening all of the time in the mastery-based system.
 However, the focus is on the learning process rather than the current state.
 Effort is celebrated and progress is rewarded.

 We use the word conquer to constantly remind the students and adults that we are the owners of our own learning, and we can learn anything with determination and persistence.
 In practice, conquer mode is a set time period where students work independently at computers.
-If they get stuck, they are coached on a three-step process where they 1) try to solve the problem on their own, 2) ask peers for help, and 3) work through the knowledge-finding process with an adult facilitator.
+If they get stuck, they are coached on a three-step process where they 1) try to solve the problem on their own, 2) ask peers for help, and 3) work through the knowledge-finding process with the adult guide.